Dr Cristina Ariani

 About Cristina

-Dr Cristina Ariani is an evolutionary biologist and pathogen genomics expert at the Wellcome Sanger Institute, where she leads the Malaria Parasite Programme within the Genomic Surveillance Unit.
-Her work focuses on large-scale genomic surveillance of Plasmodium falciparum and P. vivax, providing real-time insights to support global malaria control and elimination efforts.
-Cristina plays a key role in MalariaGEN, a global data-sharing network, where she helps develop and deliver accessible genomic resources, tools, and applications, including those supporting the Pf8 datasets.
+Dr Cristina Ariani is an evolutionary biologist and pathogen genomics expert at the Wellcome Sanger Institute, where she lead the Malaria Parasite Programme within the Genomic Surveillance Unit.
+Her work focused on large-scale genomic surveillance of Plasmodium falciparum and P. vivax, providing real-time insights to support global malaria control and elimination efforts.
+Cristina played a key role in MalariaGEN, a global data-sharing network, where she helped develop and deliver accessible genomic resources, tools, and applications, including those supporting the Pf8 datasets.
 Her team developed open tools and applications to ensure that high-quality data can be used effectively by researchers and public health programmes.
 Cristina is deeply committed to open science and global equity in research, championing collaborations that strengthen genomic capacity in malaria-endemic regions and ensure that data is translated into public health impact.

 Previous work